onkelbeh/HomeAssistantRepository/README.md

 "Open source home automation that puts local control and privacy first."

 ## Origin: Ireland, Home: Bavaria
 Once this was a fork of Paul Healy's `https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin`, which seemed unmaintained to me.
 First I just wanted to compile it for my personal use.
 This happed at Home Assistant 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred page views in the very first days.
 I'll do my best to keep it close to the official releases, might get slower during summers.
-After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file.
+After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages are on file, 970 Packes in 2380 Ebuilds in September 2020.
 As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year.

-If you have questions or suggestions: contact me, any help is very welcome.
+If you have questions or suggestions: contact me, **any** help is very welcome.
 If you want to help or contribute, please [join me](https://git.edevau.net/user/sign_up).

 ## Reporting Issues
 First, please also check if your issue is already reported at [git.edevau.net](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues).